xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/segmentation.md

 There are many different algorithms for image segmentation, and the best algorithm for a particular task will depend on the specific data and the desired outcome.

-Here are some of the most common algorithms for image segmentation:

 - **Thresholding:** This algorithm divides an image into two segments by comparing each pixel to a threshold value.

 - **Clustering:** This algorithm groups pixels together based on their similarity.